Mossless

 Mark King, Plastic (2013)

 This collaborative project between Mark King and Mossless featured his work of local creatives from his native Barbados, shot in black and white and colored using the plastic bags he found in the area.
 Using vellum interleaves, this concept was transposed into the book’s format.
-The book was inkjet printed and hand-bound at an edition of 50 and was released at the infamous 8-Ball Newsstand in the Lorimer-Metropolitan subway station.
+The book was inkjet printed and hand-bound at an edition of 50 and was released at the 8-Ball Newsstand in the Lorimer-Metropolitan subway station.

 Ada Jane McNulty, formerly known as Jake McNulty, Untitled (Statues) (2013)

 This project studied the changing tones of unfixed photograms of Greco-Roman sculptures, slowly becoming “swallowed by their own material.”
 Each book contained a unique print that would become exposed over time whenever the book was opened to that last page.
-This book edition of 50, inkjet-printed and hand bound book was launched at Printed Matter during a concurrent exhibit of McNulty’s larger prints from this series.
+This book edition of 50, inkjet-printed and hand bound book was released at Printed Matter during a concurrent exhibit of McNulty’s larger prints from this series.

 Laurie Kang, 33 Circles (2013)